dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

  * Report the Nx2 probabilistic contingency table counts and statistics for each forecast model, lead time, and configuration file filter.
 These counts and statistics are identified in the output files as *PROB_GENESIS*.

+* For **-shape** inputs:

+ * For each input shapefile, parse the timestamp from the "gtwo_areas_YYYYMMDDHHMM.shp" naming convention, and error out otherwise.
+Round the timestamp to the nearest synoptic time (e.g. 00, 06, 12, 18) and store that as the issuance time.

+ * Open the shapefile and corresponding database file.
+Process each record.

+  * For each record, extract the shape and metadata which defines the basin and 2, 5, and 7 day probabilities.

+  * Check if this shape is a duplicate that has already been processed.
+If so, skip it.

+  * Search the Best track genesis events to see if any occurred inside the shape within 7 days of the issuance time.
+If multiple genesis events occurred, choose the one closest to the issuance time.

+  * If not found, score each probability as a miss.

+  * If found, further check the 2 and 5 day time windows to classify each probability as a hit or miss.

+  * Add each probability pair to an Nx2 probabilistic contingency table, tracking results separately for each combination of hurricane basin and lead time.

+ * Report the Nx2 probabilistic contingency table counts and statistics for each basin and lead time encountered in the data.
+These counts and statistics are identified in the output files as *GENESIS_SHAPE*.

 tc_gen configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~